update-readme/update-readme/README.md

-# update-doc
+# update-readme
-Quickly generate or update your project's README, LICENSE, and so on
+Quickly generate or update your project's README.md

 <!-- BADGES/ -->